Hypertopic/Argos/README.md

     npm run start:db
     npm run configure:db

+Two services are now available:

-* Your Argos API endpoint is now available at <http://127.0.0.1:5984/argos/_design/argos/_rewrite/> (this URI can be further simplified by the use of CouchDB virtual servers feature or the use of a reverse proxy like [AAAforREST](https://github.com/Hypertopic/AAAforREST)).
-Check the [Hypertopic protocol specification](https://github.com/Hypertopic/Protocol/blob/master/README.md) for usable HTTP resources and methods.
+- Argos API endpoint at <http://localhost/> (check the [Hypertopic protocol specification](https://github.com/Hypertopic/Protocol/blob/master/README.md) for usable HTTP resources and methods),
+- CouchDB administration interface at <http://localhost:5984/_utils/> (that should be kept accessible only to system administrators).